 It was the most honest thing she'd said in years.
 Not a breakdown.
 A breakthrough.
 Not because everything got better immediately — but because she finally stopped performing and started being real.

 Maya's story isn't unusual.
 The details change.
 The kitchen floor becomes a car park, a bathroom, a church pew.
 But the exhaustion is the same.
 And so is the turning point.
+The moment you stop performing is the moment healing can actually begin.

-Five anchors that help you stand when the fear rises
+Daily Motivation TVFive anchors that help you stand when the fear rises

 These are not magic fixes.
 They are anchors — things to hold onto when the current gets strong.

-Name it, don't bury it
+Name it — don't bury it

 Interrupt the spiral with one true thing